eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/04-Template Components.md

-Azure Resource Manager templates are written in *JavaScript Object Notation* (JSON).

-JSON can be used to store and exchange descriptions of data objects in text format.
-JSON uses key-value pairs to describe data, and a JSON file can contain collections of key-value pairs to describe data objects.
-Each key is a string, and its corresponding value can be:
+Azure Resource Manager templates are written in JSON, which allows you to express data stored as an object (such as a virtual machine) in text.
+A JSON document is essentially a collection of key-value pairs.
+Each key is a string, that's value can be:

-- a string
+- A string
-- a number
+- A number
-- a Boolean expression
+- A Boolean expression
-- a list of values
+- A list of values
-- an object (which is a collection of other key-value pairs)
+- An object (which is a collection of other key-value pairs)

-A Resource Manager template can contain the following key-value pair sections:
+A Resource Manager template can contain sections that are expressed using JSON notation, but are not related to the JSON language itself:

 ```json
 {